saltstack/salt/doc/topics/tutorials/halite.rst

     Halite only works with Salt versions greater than 0.17.

-To begin the installation of Halite you'll need to install pip.
-The Salt package, as well as the bootstrap do not install pip by default.
+To begin the installation of Halite, you'll need to install pip.
+The Salt package, as well as the bootstrap, do not install pip by default.

 On CentOS: